Particular/docs.particular.net/monitoring/metrics/msmq-queue-length.md

 ## Configuration

 No configuration is required.
-The reporting will be configurted automatically.
+The reporting will be configured automatically.